aliakhtar/AnnoTest/README.md

 `javax.tools.JavaCompiler`. `messager` is a mock of the `javax.annotation.processing.Messager` which is passed to your processor, when it calls `processingEnv.getMessager()`.
-A 3rd field, `processor`, is a wrapper around `javax.annotation.processing.Processor`.
-This is the `processingEnv` which is sent to the processor by the `Compiler`.
+A 3rd field, `processor`, is a wrapper around your annotation processor, which does `Mockito.spy()` on the processingEnv, to monitor any messages which are logged.
+ Use `processor.getWrapped()` to get your actual processor instance, in a compile safe way.

 All three of these protected variables are set by the `AnnoTest`.